DS-VTON: An Enhanced Dual-Scale Coarse-to-Fine Framework for Virtual Try-On: Methods

 \subsection{Low-resolution stage}

-Low-resolution images inherently emphasize structural information due to the suppression of fine-grained textures.
-Thus, we first introduce a low-resolution stage to guide the overall generation process.
-This stage serves two main purposes.
-First, it enables the model to capture the human body shape and garment category, ensuring accurate structural alignment between the person and the clothing.
-Second, it provides coarse but semantically reliable garment structure, such as the placement of stripes or patterns, offering guidance for fine-detail reconstruction in the high-resolution stage.

-In this stage, we first downsample the garment image \(\mathbf{x}_g\) and the person image \(\mathbf{x}_p\) by the downsampling ratio \(\sigma\), and then perform denoising from pure Gaussian noise \(\epsilon\) to generate the low-resolution result \(\tilde{\mathbf{x}}_r\).
+In this stage, we first downsample the garment image \(\mathbf{x}_g\) and the person image \(\mathbf{x}_p\) by the downsampling ratio \(\sigma\).
+The downsampled garment image \(\tilde{\mathbf{x}}_g\) is encoded by a VAE~\citep{kingma2013auto} and then fed into the reference U-Net.
+The downsampled person image \(\tilde{\mathbf{x}}_p\) is also VAE-encoded and concatenated along the feature channels with a Gaussian noise tensor of the same shape.
+This combined latent is passed to the denoising U-Net to generate a low-resolution result \(\tilde{\mathbf{x}}_r \in \mathbb{R}^{h \times w \times 3}\).
 Both training and inference follow the standard diffusion process used in Stable Diffusion~\citep{rombach2022high,ho2020denoising,song2020denoising}.

-The only hyperparameter in this stage is the downsampling ratio \(\sigma\).
-We consider three values: \(\sigma = 1, 2,\) and \(4\).
-When \(\sigma = 1\), the low-resolution stage operates at the same resolution as the high-resolution stage; \(\sigma = 2\) corresponds to downsampling from \(768 \times 1024\) to \(384 \times 512\), and so on.
-Based on our observations, downsampling ratios of \(\sigma = 2\) and \(\sigma = 4\) both enhance human body structure understanding, while \(\sigma = 2\) offers the most reliable structural guidance for accurate garment reconstruction.
-Quantitative and qualitative comparisons of different \(\sigma\) values are presented in Subsection~\ref{ablation}, and \(\sigma = 2\) is used in all experiments throughout this work.
+The only hyperparameter in this stage is the downsampling ratio \(\sigma\), with \(\sigma \in \{1,2,4\}\).
+As illustrated in Figure~\ref{fig:Pipeline_Overview}, when \(\sigma = 1\), the low-resolution stage operates at the same resolution as the high-resolution stage, \textbf{violating the purpose of leveraging lower resolution for improved structural modeling and introducing artifacts due to difficulty}. \(\sigma = 2\) corresponds to downsampling from \(768 \times 1024\) to \(384 \times 512\), and so on.
+Our observations show that both \(\sigma = 2\) and \(\sigma = 4\) enhance human-body structural understanding, \textbf{but, as also evident in Figure~\ref{fig:Pipeline_Overview}, \(\sigma = 4\) sacrifices structural detail}, making \(\sigma = 2\) the most reliable choice for accurate garment reconstruction.
+Quantitative and qualitative comparisons across different \(\sigma\) values are provided in Subsection~\ref{ablation}, and \(\sigma = 2\) is adopted for all experiments in this work.